-Lunch service will begin on Thursday, August 15, 2019.
+Lunch service will begin on Thursday, August 13, 2020.

 This year, Aramark will manage our school lunch program.
-Each school day that lunch is served students will have the choice of selecting between one of two entrees.
+Students will have one lunch choice.
 Lunch prices for students will be \$2.25 for a full price lunch, 40 cents for a reduced price lunch, and 40 cents for extra milk.
-Each student receives a lunch card at the beginning of each school year.
-There is a \$1.00 fee if a student needs a replacement lunch card.
-Repeat offenders will receive additional consequences.